Evermystery

 She sat with the silence it left behind.
 The pond.
 The light advancing by degrees across the water.
 The robins, bolder now, filling in the spaces between the stillness.

 Whispering Willows.
-She hadn't said that name aloud in years.
+She hadn't said the name aloud in years.

-Whispering Willows had become the environmental design arm of Bellford & Harper.
+It had become the environmental design arm of Bellford & Harper.
 A natural evolution.
-A good decision.
-She'd gained everything she'd been working toward—reach, credibility, projects she never could have landed alone.
+A good decision—she'd make it again tomorrow.
+She'd gained everything the folding table had been reaching for: reach, credibility, projects she never could have landed from behind it.
 The arboretum.
 Kyoto.
-The conservation work on Vancouver Island, where she'd spent three weeks hiking old-growth cedar groves in fog so thick the trees appeared one at a time, like thoughts surfacing from deep water.
+Three weeks on Vancouver Island in old-growth cedar so deep in fog the trees arrived one at a time, like thoughts surfacing from deep water.

-The light was reaching the roses near the bank.
-The same roses she'd noticed on her first morning at the estate, when she'd sat on the balcony with a cup of coffee and looked at this water and thought: Yes.
+The light had reached the roses near the bank.
+They'd been blooming there the first morning she and Jeremy stood on the balcony with their coffee, looking down at this water, when she'd thought: Yes.
 This.
 Whatever this is, I want more of it.

 She'd walked past them a thousand times since.